DennisTran00/Capstone_Pseudo/README.md

     ├── user
     │   ├── User.java                   # Stores information about every user that registers
     │   └── UserInterface.java          # Methods for defining the behavior of User

+ ## Resource Icons
+ > Icons used in the Graphical User Interface can be found in the `res` pacakge by following the path: src > main > java > res.